 If you are a consumer/client reading this: Ask if your therapist is a fully licensed SLP or an Assistant.
 Do not fear having an Assistant, they do great work, but DO ask about the supervision.
-They should be supervised a minimum of two hours per week.
 A fully licensed SLP should bear all responsibility for the client and should be writing up the evaluation and providing and updating all treatment plans and goals.

 If you are an SLP and are asked to supervise an Assistant at your workplace: Read the laws for your state about supervisory responsibility.
 As the supervisor, you are responsible for each client the Assistant sees.
 If anything goes wrong, it comes down on your head.
 Do not allow your name to be listed as a supervisor if you are not willing to take the responsibility for the work of the Assistant.
 It is in the best interest of yourself and the clients that you supervise the Assistant in a manner that insures good quality therapy is being done.

 To businesses that consider hiring an Assistant but have no SLP to supervise (home health agencies, nursing homes, schools, etc.): You CANNOT do this!
 An Assistant cannot be the sole SLP without a fully licensed SLP in charge of the caseload.
 It is against the law!
 If an Assistant does not yet have a license, it is your job to provide the 100% supervised hours until they meet the requirements.